Maura McGrail

 • Ph.D., Molecular, Cellular, Developmental Biology and Genetics, University of Minnesota, 1996

-Dr. McGrail, Associate Professor, received her BS in Biochemistry from the University of Massachusetts, Amherst and her PhD in Molecular and Cellular Biology from the University of Minnesota.
+Dr. McGrail, Professor, received her BS in Biochemistry from the University of Massachusetts, Amherst and her PhD in Molecular, Cellular, Developmental Biology and Genetics from the University of Minnesota.
 Her previous positions include postdoctoral work at the University of California-San Diego, Myriad Genetics in Salt Lake City, and the Huntsman Cancer Institute at the University of Utah.

 Research Description